parthasm/Useful-Algorithms/Single_Source_Shortest_Path/Readme.md

 indicates the vertex 1 is connected to the vertex 80 and the edge-cost of their edge is 982.
 Similarly vertex 1 is connected to the vertices 163 and 170 with the edge-costs of their edges as 8164 and 26, respectively.
+Please note that the graph in the 'Input.txt' file is undirected, although the Single Source Shortest Path problem is usually defined for directed graphs.
+However, both Bellman-Ford and Djikstra can be modified to solve this problem for undirected graphs.
+This is what has been done in this case.

 All the numerous variants of Djikstra; with different data-structures and different traversals of vertices are listed below: